• Content Library

-“Chewed Gum” Documentary Seeks Finishing Funds with DocLands
+“Chewed Gum” Documentary Raises Funds with DocLands

-At its best, the value of documentary filmmaking allows filmmakers to bring an important subject to light in order to enact change for the betterment of the world.
+At its best, the value of documentary filmmaking allows filmmakers to bring an important subject to light to enact change for the betterment of the world.
 That’s what makes the documentary feature film Chewed Gum so prescient.
-It’s a film that follows the personal story of Alana Maiello, who confronts her own rape and the conditions of a religious society that chooses to silence the victims of such crimes.
+It’s a film that follows the personal story of Alana Maiello, who confronts her rape and the conditions of a religious society that chooses to silence the victims of such crimes.

 Alana’s story serves as a launching point in the film that opens up to reveal the punishment of sexual assault victims, the failure to convict sexual predators by the Utah legal system, and the lack of resources allocated to sex crimes by politicians.